Home / Attractions / London Eye Deals

 2. London Eye; Queue Times

-Worth noting that timed ticket holders will not be able to join the queue until your allocated time slot; ticket times are checked by staff on the day.
-Standard ticket holders should then anticipate a 45 wait in line before reaching a pod whilst Fast Track ticket holders wait time should be down to around 20 minutes, (subject to seasonality).
-A rotation on the London Eye last for around 30 minutes, (more tips below).
+Worth noting that timed-ticket holders will not be able to join the queue until your allocated time slot.
+Ticket times are checked by staff on the day so you are likely to be turned away if you try to join the queue earlier than your stipulated time.
+Standard ticket holders should anticipate a 45 wait in line before reaching a pod during busy times.
+Fast Track ticket holders wait time should be around 20 minutes, (subject to seasonality).
+A rotation on the London Eye lasts for around 30 minutes.

 The London Eye, (photo; Phil Loach)